aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/040_project/010-create-project.md

 EOF
 ```

 - Line 7: (Restrict what may be deployed): Lists permitted git repositories that can deploy.
-The value is replaced with gitops-workload url (Line 46,47 of `argoproject-applicationset.yaml`)
+The value is replaced with gitops-workload url (Lines 46-47 of `argoproject-applicationset.yaml`)
 - Line 12: (Restrict where apps may be deployed): Defines permitted destination clusters and namespaces.
 For example, the carts namespace is restricted to the spoke-staging cluster
 - Line 39: Lists restricted resources that cannot be created
 - Line 47: Lists allowed resources that can be created

 ### 3. Git commit

+Let's commit our changes to Git:

 ```bash
 cd $GITOPS_DIR/platform